onelonemonkey/cv/cv.md

 ## Hobbies

-I am definitely a net geek that spends most of my time keeping up with RSS feeds, attending meetups and learning new techniques but when I switch off I like to spend time with my family, snowboard, record music, skate mini ramps, watch films or play a decent game on one of my many consoles.
+I am definitely a net geek that spends most of my time keeping up with RSS feeds, attending meetups and learning new techniques but when I switch off I like to spend time with my family, fly drones, make stuff with clay, snowboard, record music, skate mini ramps, watch films or play a decent game on one of my many consoles.

 ## References  *